Papazik/SetMenu/README.md

 # SetMenu
-Test program with menu interface about the basic functions of the data structure of sets.
+Test program with menu interface about the basic functions of the abstract data type(ADT) set.
+The programming language that was used is  C.